Headshot of Armaghan Behlum

 Most engineers want to be challenged, learn, and grow.
 Growing at bigger tech companies is difficult.
 Opportunities are limited, the pace is slower, challenges are fewer, and chances to build something great are scarce.

-At AKASA, I’ve learned, grown, and built more in less than a year than I would in years at larger companies.
+At AKASA, I’ve learned, grown, and built more one year than I would in years at larger companies.
 This company provides the perfect environment for learning and collaboration, setting you up for success and growth — here and beyond.

 It can be scary to leave a larger company and the comfort that provides.
 But between the caliber of people I get to work with and the opportunities I have to solve important problems, I don’t miss a thing.